mingao111/Topsort-Online-Ads/README.md

 # Online Ads on Second-hand online market
-Trying to figure out the user's click logic
+Trying to figure out the user's click logic and the auction theory